-Brown tried to be successful as an entrepreneur by opening his own cabaret with the support of Jean Cocteau, who eventually left him after finding a new love in actor Jean Marais.
-Paris forgot about the “champion.”
+Brown tried his hand as an entrepreneur by opening his own cabaret with the support of Jean Cocteau, who eventually left him after finding a new love in actor Jean Marais.
+Without Cocteau’s support, his venture was unsuccessful and he fell into financial ruin.
+Paris and it’s bright lights, forgot about the “champion.”

 He once again tried to take refuge in New York, where he began fighting for pennies.
-He fought unknown boxers for one dollar for each round he wasn’t knocked down.
+He fought much younger unknown boxers at one dollar for each round that he wasn’t knocked down.

 Al Brown’s retirement and death

 He retired in 1942, when he was 40 years old.
-He amassed an impressive record of 129 wins (59 by knockout), 19 losses, and 12 draws.
-Ruined and destitute, he was found by those two policemen, taken to the precinct station and then eventually to Sea View Hospital, where he passed away due to complications from tuberculosis on April 11, 1951.
+He amassed an impressive record of 129 wins (59 by knockout), 19 losses, and 12 draws in a 20 year career.
+Gravely ill and destitute, he was found by those two policemen, taken to the precinct station and then after realizing that he was not drunk or on drugs but instead on the brink of death, he was eventually taken to Sea View Hospital.
+He passed away due to complications from syphilis and tuberculosis at that hospital on April 11, 1951.
 Shortly before his death unbeknownst to him, a newspaper in Paris had already started organizing a fund drive to pay for his trip back home.